aman-20232703/networking-cisco-packet-tracer-/README.md

 <b>• TCP (Transmission Control Protocol)<b> ensures reliable delivery of data by establishing a connection, checking for errors, and managing data packets in the correct order.

 ## FTP (File Transfer Protocol)
-• FTP stands for File Transfer Protocol.

-• It is a standard network protocol used to transfer files between a client and a server over the internet or a network.
+• FTP is a protocol used to transfer files between computers over a network.

+• Operates on TCP port 21 (control) and 20 (data).

+• Typically used for uploading websites or downloading large files.

+⚠️ FTP sends data in plain text, so it’s not secure unless used with FTPS or SFTP.

 • FTP allows users to upload, download, rename, delete, or move files on a remote server.

 • It is commonly used for website management, sharing files, and backup purposes.
 HTTP (Hypertext Transfer Protocol)

 ## HTTP stands for Hypertext Transfer Protocol.
-• It is the protocol used by the web to transfer web pages from a server to your browser.
+• The protocol used by web browsers to request and display web pages.

+• It operates over TCP port 80.

+• Sends data in plain text.

 • When you enter a website address, your browser uses HTTP to request the web page from the server.